SousekiL/SousekiL.github.io/about.md

 Hello, I am Felix Liu.

-I am currently pursuing a Master's degree in Predictive Analytics & Risk Management at UIUC, within the Department of Mathematics.
-Prior to this, I gained several years of experience working as a data analyst and data scientist at leading tech companies in China, such as Kuaishou and Douyin.
+I am currently pursuing a Master's degree in Predictive Analytics & Risk Management at UIUC, at the Department of Mathematics.
+Prior to this, I have several years of experience working as a data analyst and data scientist at leading tech companies in China, such as Kuaishou and Douyin.

 This is my personal blog, created using the GitHub platform, where I document and share my learning experiences and growth in the field of technology.